 Step 2: In the drop-down menu, click on Reopen closed tab, and your last closed tab should open in a new tab in the same window.

-Alternatively, you can head into the history section in Edge by clicking on the three dots in the top right and clicking on History, or you can use the Ctrl+ H shortcut, which will open your History section in the form of a drop-down menu.
+Alternatively, you can head into the history section in Edge by clicking on the three vertical dots in the top right and clicking on History, or you can use the Ctrl+ H shortcut, which will open your History section in the form of a drop-down menu.

-How to Recover Closed Tabs in Safari
+How to Restore All Closed Tabs in Microsoft Edge

 Step 1: Click on Edit at the top of the browser window; this will show a drop-down menu.